S-T-3-V-3/CPPEngine/Documentation/Overview/NamingConventions.md

 **Examples:**
 - `GEngine`: Global engine instance providing engine functionalities
+- `GRenderer`: Global renderer instance providing rendering functionalities
 - `GConfig`: Global configuration manager instance
+- `GLog`: Global logger instance

-### E - Entities
+### E - Enumerators

+The `E` prefix is used for enumerators within the CPPEngine.
+Enumerators are used to define a set of named constants, providing a more readable alternative to integer values.

+**Examples:**
+- `EPrimitiveType`: Enumerator defining primitive types
+- `EComponentType`: Enumerator defining component types

+### N - ENtities

-The `E` prefix is used for classes related to entities within the CPPEngine.
+The `N` prefix is used for classes related to entities within the CPPEngine.
 Entities represent objects or components that exist within the game or simulation environment managed by the engine.
+All Entities are registered with the engine system when created.

 **Examples:**
-- `EActor`: Entity representing an actor within the game world
+- `NActor`: Entity representing an actor within the game world
-- `EComponent`: Entity representing a component within an actor
+- `NComponent`: Entity representing a component within an actor
-- `EParticleSystem`: Entity representing a particle system within the engine
+- `NParticleSystem`: Entity representing a particle system within the engine

 ### I - Interfaces